|Administrative Grade Level||Administrative Grade Level II|

 |Anticipated Hiring Range||Commensurate with qualifications and experience|

-The mission of Student Health & Counseling Services is to provide education and medical services, and enhance psychological development and emotional wellbeing.
-The department provides cost effective care that will assist students with information and the skills necessary to develop a healthy lifestyle while emphasizing a developmental and holistic approach to mental, physical health and wellness designed to facilitate growth, retention and graduation of students.
-The unit strives for excellence in student services by adhering to the values adopted by the Division, i.e. A Student Centered Philosophy, Integrity, Interconnectedness, Passion, Quality and Richness of Diversity.
+The mission of Student Health and Counseling Services (SHCS) is to promote academic and personal success and help students develop healthy lifestyles by providing student-centered, professional, and quality medical, psychological, and health education services to our diverse community.
+To provide cost effective care that will assist students with information and the skills necessary to develop a healthy lifestyle while emphasizing a developmental and holistic approach to mental, physical health and wellness designed to facilitate growth, retention and graduation of students.
+The unit strives for excellence in student services by adhering to the values adopted by the Division, i.e. A Student Centered Philosophy, Integrity, Interconnectedness, Passion, Quality, and Richness of Diversity.
+In keeping with these values, this position supervises and is responsible for the success of the nursing staff, Laboratory, and Radiology areas.

 Finalists for this position may be required to submit to and successfully pass a LiveScan criminal records check prior to being hired.